Skip to main content

 Now that we have everything set up, let's dive into the deployment process.
 Follow these steps to deploy your Slackbot effortlessly:

-1. Set Up Secrets: Prioritize security by configuring environment variables as secrets.
-Use the Defang CLI's defang config set command to set the SLACK_TOKEN and SLACK_CHANNEL_ID secrets.
+1. Set Up Secrets: Prioritize security by configuring environment variables as sensitive config.
+Use the Defang CLI's defang config set command to set the SLACK_TOKEN and SLACK_CHANNEL_ID configs.
 Replace your_slack_token and your_slack_channel_id with the respective values:

 defang config set --name SLACK_TOKEN --value your_slack_token